sprintertech/sprinter-stash-contracts/README.md

 ### Hardhat tasks

-In order to update onchain rebalancer or repayer routes to reflect what is put into configuration execute the following tasks:
+In order to update onchain rebalancer or repayer routes to reflect what is put into configuration, execute the following tasks:

 ```
 npm run hardhat -- update-routes-rebalancer --network BASE